PolinaTolkachova/golf-app-live-scoring/docs/userStories.md

 - **User Story:** As a user, I want to see the leaderboard so that I can monitor players' scores and progress.
 - **Acceptance Criteria:**
     - Users can view a leaderboard page for each tournament.
-    - Users can view all players on a leaderboars took par in a particualar tournament.
+    - Users can view all players on a leaderboard took part in a tournament.
-    - Users can view players' scorecards within a particular tournament.
+    - Users can view players' scorecards within a tournament.
-    - Users can view changes in the leaderbord in live within an actual tournament.
-    - Users can view real time update on the leaderboard related players' actual scores, number of hits and rates.
+    - Users can view real-time update on the leaderboard related players' actual scores, number of hits and rates within an actual tournament.

-### Story 3: View Leaderboard

-- **User Story:** As a user, I want to see the leaderboard so that I can monitor players' scores and progress.
-- **Acceptance Criteria:**
-    - Users can view a leaderboard page for each tournament.
-    - User can view all players on a leaderboars took par in a particualar tournament.
-    - User can view players' scorecards within a particular tournament.
-    - Users can view changes in the leaderbord in live within an actual tournament.
-    - User can view real time update on the leaderboard related players' actual scores, number of hits and rates.

-### Story 4: Login
+### Story 3: Login

 - **User Story:** As a user, I want to log in to the application to have ability enter and edit score
 - **Acceptance Criteria:**